NHTangles/beholder/README.md

 # beholder
-IRC Announce Bot for hardfought.org, based on http://ascension.run/deathbot.py run with twistd, as follows: twistd -y beholder.py
+IRC Announce Bot for hardfought.org, based on http://ascension.run/deathbot.py run bot by executing the python script (twistd seems no longer required with new API):
+ ./beholder.py
 Some enhancements to the original deathbot code include:
  - delimiter-agnostic xlogfile parsing (because some newer variants have moved from the traditional ':' delimiter to a <tab> character.